Social and Political Sciences, Philosophy, and Anthropology

 Politics

 I work in the fields of political theory and the history of political thought, based at the Exeter Centre for Political Thought.
-I have defended my PhD dissertation (with no corrections), 'Bringing the Family Back into Early Modern Political Thought', which examines the idea of family in relation to politics and the modern state in Aristotle, Bodin, Hobbes, and Filmer, highlighting two aspects of the family.
-My research interests have also been developing towards comparative political theory and global intellectual history.
-I have presented my work at conferences, including the International Society for Intellectual History Conference (Edinburgh) in 2023, the Association for Social and Political Philosophy Annual Conference (Swansea), the Sixteenth Century Society Conference (Toronto) in 2024, Britain and Ireland Association for Political Thought Conference (York), Political Studies Association 75th Annual International Conference (Birmingham), and The 26th International Conference on the History of Concepts (Bologna) in 2025.
+I defended my PhD dissertation with no corrections, 'Bringing the Family Back into Early Modern Political Thought', which examines the idea of family in relation to politics and the modern state in Aristotle, Bodin, Hobbes, and Filmer, highlighting two aspects of the family.
+I have been developing my research interests towards comparative political theory and global intellectual history.

 I was an initial convenor of the Exeter Politics Postgraduate Research Seminar in 2021.
 Alongside the merging of the Politics Department and Sociology, Philosophy, and Anthropology Department in 2022, we expanded our organisation, and I continued to serve on the convening committee of the Social and Political Sciences, Philosophy, and Anthropology PGR Seminar until 2023.